-Sarah has a Diploma in Alcohol and Other Drugs & Mental Health Certificate IV in Alcohol and Other Drugs and continues to train in this field.
+Sarah has a Diploma in Alcohol and Other Drugs & Mental Health Certificate IV in Alcohol and Other Drugs, and continues to train in this field.
 Her experience is as a counsellor and addictions recovery practitioner for a leading Australian treatment centre.
-Sarah has supported caseloads of clients, with one to one counseling and brief interventions, together with facilitating support and relapse prevention groups.
-Her passion is supporting Daybreak members to explore their alcohol use, helping people to gain the awareness as to how alcohol can become a coping mechanism for avoiding certain situations or difficult emotions.
+Sarah has supported caseloads of clients, with one-to-one counseling and brief interventions, together with facilitating support and relapse prevention groups.
 Sarah’s aim is to see members obtain their highest potential and implementing the healthy changes they wish for themselves.

 Daybreak is appropriate for most people who are wanting to change their relationship with alcohol.
-If a person is in significant distress, such as experiencing thoughts of suicide or self harm, we encourage them to seek more intensive and face-to-face support.
-Although the community on Daybreak is supportive, evidence shows that if people are in significant distress, supportive communities are not effective and more structured and targeted support is necessary.
+If a person is in significant distress, such as experiencing thoughts of suicide or self-harm, we encourage them to seek more intensive and face-to-face support.
+Although the community is supportive, evidence shows that if people are in significant distress, supportive communities are not effective.
+More structured and targeted support is necessary.